Table of Contents

 Although Canon classifies this model as one of its “high-end, sophisticated digital cameras,” it is not.
 Instead, it has more in common with the budget-friendly Elph series that the camera manufacturer produces.
 You may have overlooked the SX600 HS because it was described as “advanced,” but you might consider giving it another chance.

-The Nikon Coolpix S9600 (or the S9700) has a higher photo quality, while the Samsung WB350F is a better fit for people seeking the most significant wireless capabilities.
-Both of these cameras have a zoom range of 22 times.
+The Nikon Coolpix S9600 (or the S9700) has a higher photo quality, while the Samsung WB350F is better for people seeking the most significant wireless capabilities.
+In addition, both cameras have a zoom range of 22 times.

 Canon PowerShot SX600 HS Performance

 The performance of this camera is roughly in line with that of others in its class, such as the Samsung WB350F, even though I wouldn’t consider it a rapid camera.
 It takes 1.7 seconds from turning the camera on to taking the first shot, and there is a 1.1-second delay between shots.
 It starts the flash drives, which can take up to around three seconds of waiting time.

 Canon PowerShot SX600 HS Shutter